rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Descoberta/index.md

 ```

 !!! warning "Debug"
-    The devices may take about 10 minutes to be fully operational.
+    The devices may take about 10 minutes to become fully operational.
     If an error occurs, check the command output for possible error messages.
 Use `docker logs <container_name>` to debug.

 ### :material-server: 5.2 Starting Zabbix
 !!! tip "Tip"
-    If you already have a configured Zabbix environment, simply skip this step.
+    If you already have a configured Zabbix environment, just skip this step.

-To bring up the container with Zabbix:
+To start the container with Zabbix:

 ```bash
 docker compose -f zabbix-docker/docker-compose.yml up -d